bohdanbirdie/time-to-stretch-app/README.md

 ### Building from Source

 1. Clone the repository
-2. Open `Timer.xcodeproj` in Xcode
+2. Open `Time to stretch.xcodeproj` in Xcode
 3. Build and run the project

 ## License